maliahavlicek/go-hrvatska/README.md

 There is a call to action button to start choosing your trip below the banner.

 **Picking Adventure View:** Upon clicking the Go Hrvatska button, the user is presented a screen where they choose from 4 trips.
-Each tour has an image button across it which when clicked reveals a short description of the tour and a go Hrvatska button.
+Each tour has a lean more link below itwhich when clicked reveals a short description of the tour.
+The label wrapped over the imagery is the button which takes the user to the next page.

 **Pick Accommodation View:** following the pick adventure view, the user is shown options regarding 6 different lodging options.
 Clicking the button label takes the user to the next view.
 There is also a learn more button that reveals a popover that provides greater detail about each lodging choice.